khinvi/khinvi/README.md

 ---

 ## 📫 Let's Connect!

-If you're interested in any of my projects, I'm always open to collaborations, opportunities, or even just a good chat!
+Interested in any of my projects?
+Right now, I’m especially looking to connect with folks passionate about RAG systems, cloud security, and anti-bot technologies.
+If that sounds like you, let’s build something cool together!

 ---